Ángel Labruna

 Ángel Amadeo Labruna (28 September 1918 – 19 September 1983) was an Argentine footballer and coach who played as a forward.
-With 323 goals scored in official matches, which include 294 league goals, Labruna is the 2nd all-time top scorer of Primera División after Paraguayan Arsenio Erico.
+With 323 goals scored in official matches, which include 295 league goals, Labruna is the all-time top scorer of Primera División.
 Labruna was also part of the celebrated River Plate offense, nicknamed La Máquina (The Machine), and he was considered one of the best South-American footballers of his generation.
 In his career, Labruna scored 564 goals.